PG&E's Nature Restoration Trust

 To help protect California's diverse wildlife, PG&E established the Nature Restoration Trust with the National Fish and Wildlife Foundation (NFWF).
 Working in partnership, the organizations provide grants to community-based restoration projects that benefit wildlife, fish and plant species in Northern and Central California.
 Additionally, the Trust seeks to fund projects that foster local stewardship of natural resources through youth education, training and outreach.

 PG&E's Nature Restoration Trust is providing grants to fund projects in Contra Costa, San Joaquin, Kern, San Bernardino and Fresno counties.
 Up to $30,000 is available for each grant request.
 Non-profit community-based organizations, conservation organizations, local governments, tribal organizations and school districts are eligible to apply.
-To apply, review PG&E's Nature Restoration Trust guidelines, and visit the
+To apply, visit the program website to access information and application materials.

 About the Partners